Jargon of the Paranormal

 What is a parapsychologist?
 A parapsychologist is a credentialed scientist who conducts structured research on parapsychological subjects, usually in an academic or private research institution setting, and who has an advanced degree (masters or doctorate) in a scientific discipline such as psychology, physics, biology or (rarely) parapsychology itself.
 To be eligible for full membership in the Parapsychological Association, the professional body representing parapsychologists worldwide, one is required to have an accredited doctorate degree and have conducted peer-recognized scientific research within the field.

 This being the case, why do so many people who obviously don’t have the appropriate credentials refer to themselves as parapsychologists?
 I have encountered numerous amateur ghost hunters and enthusiasts, psychics, and writers who improperly use this title.
 No doubt it is a lack of awareness of the required criteria rather than intentional deception, but an amateur ghost researcher (and that includes me) should not use that title.
-I sometimes work with parapsychologists, but I regard myself as a Paranormal Investigator or Psychical Researcher.
+I sometimes work with parapsychologists, as a parapsychological field investigator, but I define myself as a Paranormal Investigator or Psychical Researcher.

 Poltergeist: A category of seemingly ghostly phenomena with a distinct set of dynamics.
 Poltergeist cases are usually physical, with movement of objects, items being thrown or destroyed, materialization and dematerialization of matter, physical assaults, loud noises, rapping and pounding, spontaneous outbreaks of fires, etc. Most poltergeist events revolve around a specific person or persons (a "focus") and sometimes follow the focus to other locations (in contrast, most hauntings seem largely hallucinatory, have only limited physical interaction with the environment, and seem attached to a place – a “haunted house” – rather than a person).